heptarch/heptarch.github.io/drafts/demon.md

 <i>Apr.
 9.</i> אשמדאי in some other part of the Ashen House—hear
 various "Ha!"s.
 Find him trying on legal wigs. <br>

 <i>Apr.
-15.</i> Found  אשמדאי back in bedroom wearing particuarly outrageous
+15.</i> Returns to bedroom wearing particuarly outrageous
 peruke.
+Explains extradimensional
-Conversation about extradimensional scattering in mock legal terms. <br>
+scattering in archaic legal terms. <br>

-<i>Apr.
-16.</i> Discusses "particles" of light, rotational moment term in
-gravitoelectromagnetic potential. <br>

 <i>Apr.
 17.</i> אשמדאי shares a method to remember the future, but
 details elude me. <br>